layik/geocoder/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# roadmap
+ * import UK MSOA as example and make queries to return boundaries
+ * write functions to carryout above
+ * generalise even further to import other countries or LSOAs etc

 # geocoder

 Use the power of MongoDB to make spatial queries, find boundaries and